 Are you planning a trip to the capital of the Czech Republic and wondering where you should book a room?
-Let us help you with a quick and easy guide to find the best places to stay in Prague.
+Let us help you with a quick and easy guide to find where to stay in Prague.
 We will explore the coolest neighbourhoods and the quirkiest hotels (did you know they even have a beer spa in Prague?), but also the family-oriented areas!

 The very first thing you have to take into account while considering where to stay in Prague is that you want to find lodging near a metro station or a tram stop, even if you’re packing light.
 Here you can find our super-useful packing list for Europe in winter to learn a few useful tips and hacks!